farmOS/farmOS.org/src/content/index.md

 organizations with the aim of providing a standard platform for agricultural data collection and management.**

-Note that these pages reflect farmOS version 2 and its corresponding client applications and libraries.
-For archived documentation of farmOS version 1, please visit [v1.farmos.org].

 The farmOS server is built on top of [Drupal], which makes it [modular], [extensible], and [secure].
 The [farmOS Field Kit] app provides offline data entry in a native Android/iOS app, and as a progressive web app (PWA) at